rossedward-arch/ml-generative-energy-design/docs/methodology.md

 ## 5. Energy Simulation Integration

-This section details how energy simulation is integrated into the design and optimization process, with all workflows and assumptions specifically adapted for new-build projects.
+This section details the integration of energy simulation into the design and optimization workflow, with all processes and assumptions tailored specifically for new-build construction projects.

-- **Simulation Engine Selection:**
+### Simulation Engine Selection

-  - EnergyPlus (with OpenStudio as an interface) is used as the primary simulation engine, due to its industry-standard status and robust support for new-build performance modeling.
-    *(Rationale: EnergyPlus provides detailed, validated simulation of building physics and is widely used for Passivhaus and Net Zero compliance in new construction.)*
+EnergyPlus, accessed through the OpenStudio interface, serves as the primary simulation engine due to its industry-standard status and comprehensive, validated modeling capabilities.
+EnergyPlus’s detailed physics-based simulation accurately captures building thermal dynamics, HVAC system performance, and renewable energy generation potential, making it particularly well-suited for modeling high-performance new-build projects targeting Passivhaus and Net Zero certifications.

-- **Model Preparation and Input Generation:**
+### Model Preparation and Input Generation

-  - Building geometry, zoning, and material specifications are exported directly from BIM models (e.g., Revit, IFC) for each new-build project.
-Custom scripts translate BIM data into EnergyPlus-compatible IDF files.
+Building geometry, zoning, and material specifications are directly exported from high-quality, standardized BIM models such as Revit or IFC formats for each new-build project.
+Custom-developed scripts convert BIM data into EnergyPlus IDF input files, ensuring consistency and reducing manual setup errors.
+This streamlined data pipeline leverages the inherent standardization and completeness of new-build BIM data, facilitating reliable simulation input preparation and reducing setup time.

-   *(Rationale: New builds provide standardized, high-quality BIM data, reducing errors and manual input during simulation setup.)*
-- **Simulation Assumptions:**
+### Simulation Assumptions

-- All simulations assume modern construction quality, up-to-date insulation, airtightness, and HVAC systems as specified in the design.
-Occupancy schedules and internal loads are based on current best-practice guidelines for new construction.
+All simulations assume modern construction practices with up-to-date insulation levels, airtightness, and HVAC system specifications as defined by the design.
+Occupancy schedules, internal heat gains, and equipment loads follow current best-practice guidelines specifically calibrated for new construction.
+This ensures that simulation outputs realistically represent expected performance under typical new-build operating conditions and support valid benchmarking.

-  *(Rationale: This ensures simulation results are realistic and directly relevant to the performance of new builds.)*
-- **Simulation Outputs:**
+### Simulation Outputs and Benchmarking

-  - Simulations generate Energy Use Intensity (EUI), thermal comfort hours, overheating risk, and renewable energy generation potential.
-Results are benchmarked against Passivhaus and Net Zero targets for new construction.
+Simulations produce key performance indicators, including annual Energy Use Intensity (EUI), thermal comfort hours (based on Predicted Mean Vote and overheating risk assessments), and renewable energy generation potential.
+Results are benchmarked against stringent Passivhaus and Net Zero standards, such as envelope U-values below 0.15 W/m²K, maximum allowable cooling/heating loads, and achievement of daylight autonomy targets.
+This focus on performance metrics directly relevant to new-build high-performance standards guides design optimization towards regulatory compliance and sustainability goals.

-  *(Rationale: Focusing on these metrics aligns the workflow with regulatory and industry requirements for high-performance new builds.)*
-- **Integration with Generative Design and ML:**
+### Integration with Generative Design and Machine Learning

-  - Simulation results are used to train, validate, and calibrate ML models, which in turn guide generative design optimization.
-High-fidelity simulations are retained for a representative sample of new-build designs to ensure ML predictions remain accurate and reliable.
-  *(Rationale: This approach balances computational efficiency with predictive accuracy, leveraging the consistency of new-build data.)*
+Simulation results feed into the machine learning pipeline, where high-fidelity data trains, validates, and calibrates surrogate ML models.
+These ML models predict building performance metrics for newly generated design variants, enabling rapid evaluation within the generative design genetic algorithm loop.
+By retaining detailed simulations for a representative subset of designs, the system maintains prediction accuracy while dramatically reducing computational costs.
+This integration balances efficiency with robustness, exploiting the consistency and quality of new-build simulation data.

-- **Scenario and Sensitivity Analysis:**
+### Scenario and Sensitivity Analysis

-  - Designs are simulated under multiple climate scenarios and regulatory assumptions to test robustness.
-Sensitivity analysis identifies which new-build design parameters have the greatest impact on performance.
-  *(Rationale: New builds must be resilient to future uncertainties; scenario testing ensures robust, future-proof designs.)*
+To ensure design robustness, generated building models are simulated under a range of future climate scenarios, varying regulatory requirements, and market assumptions.
+Sensitivity analyses identify critical new-build design parameters that most influence performance outcomes, informing priority areas for optimization.
+This resilience testing is essential for new builds, which must maintain high performance despite uncertain future conditions over their service life.

-- **Validation and Continuous Improvement:**
+### Validation and Continuous Improvement

-  - Where available, simulation results are validated against post-occupancy or digital twin data from completed new builds.
-Discrepancies are used to recalibrate simulation assumptions and update ML models.
+Where available, simulation outputs are validated against post-occupancy performance data or digital twin measurements from completed new-build projects.
+Discrepancies between predicted and actual performance inform recalibration of simulation assumptions and update the ML models, closing the loop to improve long-term accuracy and industry relevance.
+Future workflow iterations plan to incorporate ASHRAE Guideline 14 calibration techniques (ASHRAE, 2014) for systematic simulation tuning.
-  *(Rationale: Closing the loop with real-world data improves long-term reliability and trust in the methodology.)*

-> 📌 **Simulation Calibration Note:** To ensure real-world relevance, future iterations of this workflow will include post-occupancy validation using ASHRAE Guideline 14 calibration techniques (ASHRAE, 2014).

-> ⚡ **Time-Saving Benefit:** Machine learning reduces the time required for each design iteration by over 90%, replacing slow simulation runs (~10–30 min per iteration) with real-time surrogate predictions (~<1 sec), enabling rapid exploration of larger design spaces.
+### Computational Efficiency and Feedback Hierarchy

-> 📊 **Feedback Hierarchy:** ML models predict multiple performance metrics—EUI, thermal comfort hours, daylight autonomy, and CO₂ concentration.
-Each metric is assigned a weight within the fitness function, reflecting project-specific priorities (e.g., EUI 0.4, comfort 0.3, daylight 0.2, CO₂ 0.1).
-This composite score informs the genetic algorithm during design selection.
+Machine learning surrogate models reduce the time per design evaluation from approximately 10–30 minutes for full simulations to under one second for predictions, enabling rapid exploration of large design spaces.
+Multiple performance metrics—including EUI, thermal comfort hours, daylight autonomy, and indoor CO₂ concentration—are predicted by the ML models.
+These are combined into a composite fitness score via a weighted hierarchy reflecting project-specific priorities (e.g., EUI weight 0.4, comfort 0.3, daylight 0.2, CO₂ 0.1), which guides the generative algorithm’s design selection process.

+---

 ---